 1. Choose Your Day Carefully at Cadbury World

-It’s of no surprise that the busiest times are school holidays, (& in particular it seems half term holidays), where Cadbury World can be catering for around 3000 visitors a day!
-It is also worth noting that even a visit mid-week during term time will find you surrounded by school trip parties.
+Of course Cadbury Wold is busy during school holidays, particularly half term holidays, where Cadbury World can be catering for around 3000 visitors a day!
+Even a visit mid-week during term time will find you surrounded by school trip parties.

 2. Pre-Book Your Cadbury World Ticket

 Tickets are not only limited to capacity but are also time slot managed.

 Pre-booking, (rather than pre-paying), allows you to book your time slot in advance rather than turning up to find the next available time slot isn’t until some hours later.
 Cadbury World recommends that everyone pre-books their time slot however you plan to pay for entrance even if you plan to use a voucher.

 Those with discount offers will need to present their vouchers at the reception desk that can get busy very quickly.

 Cadbury World now offers an e-tickets system when booking online.
 This does hold the added attraction of bypassing the initial reception desk queue as you arrive.
 With an e-ticket, you will have already pre-booked your tour & can take your pre-printed ticket directly to the main exhibition tour/shows etc.

 The best chance to beat the queues at Cadbury World is to be one of the first of the day to have undertaken the main exhibition tour, (check what time on the day of your visit).
 Even when you have pre-booked your ticket, you will still need to queue for your time slot, (plus those with vouchers will need to queues at the main reception desk as they arrive).

 With 80 time slots being allocated for every 10 minutes, the queues build quickly.
 At peak times, it is wise to arrive by 10am at the latest to avoid lengthy queues.
 The busiest times being between 11am & 3pm, so try to ensure you are ahead of the crowds.